ayanmali/Themus/backend/SCHEDULED_JOBS.md

 # Scheduled Jobs Documentation

-This document describes the scheduled jobs implemented in the Delphi application.
+This document describes the scheduled jobs implemented in the Themus application.

 ## Overview